Vegan Chocolate Pie

 - Food Processor or Blender – to blend up the pie filling into a very smooth and creamy texture.

-- Blend for 1 minute then scrape the edges and blend again until silky smooth.
+Step 3 – Blend for 1 minute, then scrape the edges and blend again until the mixture is silky smooth.

-- Pour into your chilled pie crust, smooth out the top and place back into the refrigerator for at least 6-8 hours.
+Step 4 – Pour the mixture into your chilled pie crust, smooth out the top, and return it to the refrigerator for at least 6-8 hours.

 - Make sure to use silken tofu or very soft tofu.
 Firmer tofu will not be as creamy.

-- Don't put the whipped cream on the pie until just before you are ready to serve it.
+- Don’t put the whipped cream on the pie until just before serving.

 My chocolate pies used to taste great, but they would fall apart and look more like a pile of pie when serving them until I learned a few tricks.

-To get a beautiful piece of chocolate pie, make sure the pie has chilled and set completely.
-(Chilling overnight will give you a pie that is super firm).
-Use a sharp knife and make sure that the piece is cut completely before taking it out of the pie.
-If you used a crumb crust, put 1/2 inch of hot tap water in a large cookie sheet, set your pie dish in the hot water for 1-2 minutes to warm the bottom of the pie crust, and it will easily release from the pan.
+- If you use a crumb crust, place 1/2 inch of hot tap water in a large cookie sheet.
+Set your pie dish in the hot water for 1-2 minutes to warm the bottom of the pie crust, and it will easily release from the pan.

 I hope that pie becomes a staple in your family as it has in mine!
 This is just one of those recipes that every dairy-free person needs to have!